Best practices to secure your tailnet

 Obtain public TLS certificates for internal web tools hosted on your network.
 Connections between Tailscale nodes are already secured with end-to-end encryption.
 However, browsers are not aware of that because they rely on verifying the TLS certificate of a domain.
 By getting a TLS certificate from a public CA for your internal web tool, you avoid confusing your users with browser security warnings.

-Configure HTTPS for your tailnet from the feature settings tab of the admin console.
+Configure HTTPS for your tailnet from the General settings page of the admin console.
 Note that certificates are added to the Certificate Transparency log, so machine names should not contain private information.

 Regularly remove API and auth keys that are no longer needed for your network.
 This prevents leaked keys being used to add unauthorized users or devices to your network.